Self-Care For Today’s Woman

 You don’t have to start by completely overhauling your lifestyle.
 Instead, you can start small with self-care.

-Begin by taking just 10 minutes each day to focus on a self-care activity.
+Take 10 minutes each day to focus on a self-care activity.
 Focus on developing one positive self-care habit at a time.

 Once you have mastered that, you can move on to the next task.
 Starting small makes it easier to fit self-care into your busy life.

 I encourage at least 30 minutes a day.
-If this is not possible, any time you can start with is a start.
+If this is not possible, any time you can start is a start.
 Add to the time as you can.

 The truth is, however much time you can free up for self-care is enough.
 Once you get started, you’ll find it easier to start adding time.